nubenum/LogAggregator/README.md

 * __Log Level.__ All higher levels will be matched.
 * __Entry Type.__ Only Stacktraces are matched.
 * __Message.__ The message search string can be a Java-esque regex and will match entries containing the pattern.
 If you want to match the entire message, use `^$`.
 If you want to match case insensitively, use the embedded flag `(?i)` (see documentation about Java regexes to learn more).
 Message pattern matches will be highlighted in the list and in the detail view.

-Tip: You can adapt the search pattern and click again on an entry to update the detail view without reapplying the filter or jumping.
+After modifying the match rules, you need to click on the Filter or one of the arrow buttons to apply the rules.
+Tip: You can adapt the search pattern and click again on an entry to update the detail view highlighting without reapplying the filter or jumping.

 ---